the-launch-tech/Starter-Template/README.md

 Starter Template

-Author: The Launch | Daniel Griffiths
+Author: Underscores.
+Exteneded and customized by The Launch | Daniel Griffiths

 This is a relatively unopinionated Wordpress starter template derived from underscores.me, but better.